Urgent Injunctions in Australia: When You Need the Court to Act Fast

 Under UCPR r 259, the court may make a Part 2 order without notice to the respondent.
 The application is made by filing an application in Form 9 under UCPR r 31, supporting affidavits setting out the facts, the urgency and why notice should be dispensed with, draft orders and a written outline of argument with authorities.

 For freezing orders, the draft order should follow the standard form in Practice Direction 1 of 2007.
-For search orders, the application must address the mandatory requirement for an independent solicitor to supervise.
+For search orders, the application must address the mandatory requirement for an independent solicitor to supervise, in the form required by Practice Direction 2 of 2007.

 Federal Court Procedure

 If proceedings have not yet been commenced, r 7.01 of the Federal Court Rules enables an application to be brought where the applicant intends to start a proceeding, the matter is urgent and the order sought is the grant of an injunction, freezing order, search order or similar relief.
 The form of application is Form 12, accompanied by an affidavit in Form 59.
-The applicant must undertake to commence proceedings within 14 days.
+The applicant must give an undertaking to the court to start the proceeding within 14 days after the application is determined.

 If proceedings have already been commenced, a party seeking urgent interlocutory relief files an interlocutory application in Form 35.
 Ordinarily three days' notice is required under r 17.01, but if the circumstances are such that the applicant will suffer serious prejudice, an abridgment of time can be sought.
 For ex parte applications, evidence must be adduced justifying why no party was served.
 In existing proceedings, the urgent application should be brought to the docket judge (or provisional docket judge) who has responsibility for the matter.
 The duty judge should only be approached if the docket judge is unavailable.